dlock8/InterconnectIO_Master/firmware/README.md

 ROUTe:CLOSe (@100:108)          --> close relay 100,102,104,106, and 108
 ROUTe:OPEN:ALL BANK1,BANK2      --> open relay  on bank1 and bank2
-ROUTe:OPEN:ALL ALL              --> open relay  on all banks ROUTe:SE:STATe?
+ROUTe:OPEN:ALL ALL              --> open relay  on all banks ROUTe:REV:STATe?
 BANK1          --> read which side of diff relay we are connected (0 = H or 1 = L)
 ROUTe:CHAN:STATe? (@100)        --> read relay state ( 0 = Open  or 1 = close)

 DIGital:DIRection:PORT0 #HFF    --> set the 8 bit of port0 to output  ( 0 = in, 1 = out)